This annual list of the best sign franchises was revised and updated on April 25, 2023.

 Other products include window graphics/clings, banners, event tents, vehicle wraps, decals, flags, tradeshow displays, digital signage, floor graphics, table covers and table toppers, directional signage, stadium-size banners, elevator wraps, retractable banner stands, event graphics, point-of-purchase displays, and more.

-Founded by Blair Gran in Alberta, Canada in 1992 in Canada and franchising since 2005 in the US, the number of locations currently stands at 177 (down from the previously reported total of 185), of which none are company-owned and 47 are located outside the US.
+Founded by Blair Gran in Alberta, Canada in 1992 and franchising since 2005 in the US, the number of locations reached a high of 185 in 2019 but has since declined to the current total of 167 (down from the previously reported total of 170), of which none are company-owned and 44 are located outside the US.

 An Important Note About Our Methodology